Simpson rallies to beat Finau in Phoenix Open playoff

 A stroke ahead of Simpson after a third-round 62, Finau parred the first seven holes, limiting his birdie chances with sluggish iron and wedge play.
 He bogeyed the par-4 eighth to end a 57-hole bogey-free streak, leaving an 8-iron from the fairway 65 feet short.

-Simpson took the lead with a 5-footer for birdie on the par-4 10th after Finau’s putter came to life on an unlikely 25-footer for par.
+Finau made a big par save on the par-4 10th, holing a 25-footer to only lose one stroke after Simpson ran in a 5-footer for birdie and the lead.

 Finau pulled even with an 18-foot birdie putt on the par-3 12th, a day after Simpson aced the hole in a 64.
-Finau made a 9-foot birdie putt on the par-5 13th to take the lead, then only doubled the advantage with a par on the 15th after Simpson drove into the water.
+Finau made a 9-foot birdie putt on the par-5 13th to take the lead and doubled the advantage with a par on the 15th after Simpson drove into the water.

 They each parred the the par-3 stadium 16th, with Finau wearing a Kobe Bryant jersey on the rowdy hole.
 The PGA Tour cut the pin position in a tribute to Bryant, using his two Lakers uniform numbers.
 The pin was placed 24 yards from the front edge and 8 yards from the left edge, putting it in the back left corner.
 The flag had an 8 one side and a 24 on the other, and the numbers also were painted into the grass in front of the green.